tjcrone/pycamhd/README.rst

 This repository contains a Python module for interacting with data from the OOI CamHD seafloor camera system stored in the `raw data archive`_.
 It can be used to obtain information about remote CamHD files or retrieve individual frames from these files without downloading them entirely.
-The code here is currently under heavy development, so the module is changing fast and often.
-We are considering moving the code to a class-paradigm, so a lot may change in the coming months.
-Please take this into consideration when developing code based on this module.

-We are actively recruiting anyone interested in the CamHD data to participate in the development of this code.
-Join up and contribute if you have time.
-Pull requests greatly appreciated!
+This code can also work with files on the local filesystem.
+The code here is currently under development, so the API may change.

 .. _raw data archive: https://rawdata.oceanobservatories.org/files/RS03ASHS/PN03B/06-CAMHDA301/